-I was standing in my private study by one of the large windows overlooking the courtyard.
-A massive dark oak desk, with legs sculpted in the shape of dragons, took up half the room.
+I was standing in my private study next to the large windows overlooking the courtyard.
+A dark oak desk, with legs sculpted in the shape of dragons, took up half the room.
 Heavy velvet curtains, the color of indigo skies, were pulled to the side and tied up with intricately braided ropes of silver thread.

 My skin barely registered the cold of the window pane as I watched my troops gathering by the castle gates.
 Tendrils of early morning mist still hovered among the tops of the trees lining the large courtyard.
-I was the cause of my soldiers' certain doom, I thought, breath freezing in my lungs.
-Why am I not among them, leading their quest?
+In the distance, heavy clouds obscured the eastern horizon.